inga-lovinde/TrustPilotChallenge/README.md

 * If only phrases of at most 4 words are allowed, then it takes **less than 2 seconds** to find and check all 7433016 anagrams; all hashes are solved in first 0.3 seconds.

-* If phrases of 5 words are allowed as well, then it takes around 5 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 7.5 seconds.
+* If phrases of 5 words are allowed as well, then it takes around 4 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 6.5 seconds.
-Most of time is spent on MD5 computations for correct anagrams, so there is not a lot to optimize further.

-* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 8 seconds, "easiest" in 48 seconds, and "hard" in less than 2 minutes.
+* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 6 seconds, "easiest" in 38 seconds, and "hard" in 1.5 minutes.

-* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 46 seconds, "easiest" in less than 6 minutes, and "hard" in around 15 minutes.
+* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 39 seconds, "easiest" in less than 5 minutes, and "hard" in 13 minutes.

 Note that all measurements were done on a Release build; Debug build is significantly slower.